j1-aggie/The-VBA-of-Wall-Street/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* I also have conditional formatting that will highlight positive change in green and negative change in red.

-* The result should look as follows.
+* The result looks as follows.

 ![moderate_solution](Images/moderate_solution.png)